esketit-git/Minimal-Embeddable-HTTP-Server/README.md

 Project -> Build Options -> Links Settings add: boost_system boost_filesystem pthread crypto ssl

-The original sources contained support for head, delete and options but they have been deleted.
+The original sources contained support for HEAD, DELETE and OPTIONS but they have been deleted.
 Only GET and POST requests are supported.